Also known as

 Shrub or small tree (<3 m tall) with furrowed twigs that are moderately hairy.
 Leaves (10-18 x 2-8 mm) reduced to small, oval, asymmetric flaps on stem and thin stiff spines at base.
-Clusters of 5+ small, golden, pea-sized flowers appear from Jul-Oct and are followed by hairy, straight or curved seed pods (40-50 x 3-4 mm).
+Clusters of 5+ small, golden, pea-sized flowers (Jul-Oct) are followed by hairy, straight or curved seed pods (40-50 x 3-4 mm).

 Are there any similar species?

 Prickly Moses (A. verticillatum) has thinner 'leaves', pale yellow flowers.

 Why is it weedy?